-- Tell their parents or teacher if they feel sick or have symptoms of COVID-19. - Stay home from school and other activities if they feel sick or have symptoms of COVID-19. - Stay home from school and other activities if they are waiting for test results or test positive for COVID-19. - Follow the guarantine guidance if they are exposed to someone with COVID-19. - Wear a cloth face covering or mask at school and when they are around people they don't live with. - Practice physical distancing as much as possible. - · Wash their hands with soap and water often.
+- Tell their parents or teacher if they feel sick or have symptoms of COVID-19. - Stay home from school and other activities if they feel sick or have symptoms of COVID-19. - Stay home from school and other activities if they are waiting for test results or test positive for COVID-19. - Follow the quarantine guidance if they are exposed to someone with COVID-19. - Wear a face mask at school and when they are around people they don't live with. - Practice physical distancing as much as possible. - Wash their hands with soap and water often.